dinguskhan0/aaa-lang/README.md

 # a?!-lang
-turing complete language that only accepts three characters
+turing complete (i think) language that only accepts three characters

 you read that right.